ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

  - Any context that identifies an HTTP request, if one is outstanding.
 Initially, none exists.

-## Getting a message buffer back from an TEEP Agent {#send-msg}
+## Getting a message buffer back from a TEEP Agent {#send-msg}

-When a message buffer (and TAM URI) is passed to a TEEP Broker from an TEEP Agent, the TEEP Broker MUST do the following, using the TEEP Broker's session state associated with its API call to the TEEP Agent.
+When a message buffer (and TAM URI) is passed to a TEEP Broker from a TEEP Agent, the TEEP Broker MUST do the following, using the TEEP Broker's session state associated with its API call to the TEEP Agent.